avajs/ava/docs/recipes/endpoint-testing.md

 }
 ```

 Next, just inject your server instance into supertest.
-The only gotcha is to use a promise or async/await syntax instead of supertest's `end` method:
+The only gotcha is to use a promise or async/await syntax instead of the supertest `end` method:

 ```js
 test('signup:Success', async t => {